-Straight Talk: Ask An Expert Live Video Series
+Straight Talk: Ask An Expert Live Webcast Series

 Project Pink'd continues to strive to address the REAL issues breast cancer survivors face after a diagnosis.
 Our Straight Talk: Ask An Expert series explores issues of particular interests to breast cancer survivors and provides LIVE access to professionals (both medical and non-medical).
 With the ease of just a click on participants phone, iPad, or computer, the live video webcast format enables survivors and their families living throughout the state of Nebraska and Western Iowa the access to chat directly with the professional.